envmicrobiol-ethz/Fiorito_et_al_2026/README.md

   - `figures/`: scripts for generating figures

-Detailed information about each workflow is provided in the README file within the corresponding directory.
+Detailed information about each workflow is provided in the README file within each directory.